-- Theresa Hennings (Research Assistant) - current graduate student at UW
+- Theresa Hennings (Research Assistant) - Graduate student, University of Washington

-- Stephan Meylan (Research Assistant) - current graduate student at UC Berkeley
+- Stephan Meylan (Research Assistant) - Grad student, UC Berkeley

-- Chigusa Kurumada (Graduate Student) - faculty at University of Rochester
+- Chigusa Kurumada (Graduate Student) - Assistant Professor, University of Rochester

 - Marisa Casillas (Research Assistant) - postdoc, Max Planck Institute for Psycholinguistics, Nijmegen

 - Alex Stiller (Master's Student) - Instructor, San Diego Mesa College